hardcorebadger/rustchain/README.md

 }

 Sending a request with the body in the form above (in raw text json) will push a new transaction to be put on the chain.
 It will be mined into the chain the next time you call /mine

+This program is licensed under the "MIT License".
+Please see the file `LICENSE` in this distribution for license terms.